FHead/MC-truth-JEC/README.md

 git-cms-init \
 git clone https://github.com/izisopou/MC-truth-JEC.git

-Before compiling you need to remove the unnecessary folder MC-truth-JEC/ from this directory $CMSSW_BASE/src/MC-truth-JEC/JetMETAnalysis/JetAnalyzers/src/ .
+Before compiling you need to remove the unnecessary folder "MC-truth-JEC" from this directory $CMSSW_BASE/src/MC-truth-JEC/JetMETAnalysis/JetAnalyzers/src/ .
 That is because only 2 folders in between the 2 src/ folders should exist in order for scram to work.
 To do this:

 cd $CMSSW_BASE/src/ \
 mv -f MC-truth-JEC/* . \